 Preparation for a HIPAA pentest

-Effective preparation is key to ensuring HIPAA pentest’s success and legal compliance.
+Effective preparation is key to ensuring the success and legal compliance of a HIPAA pentest.
 Many items discussed in this section can also be useful for any security testing program.
 Before engaging, healthcare providers and their chosen cybersecurity partners must establish foundational agreements.
 Here’s a step-by-step guide on how to prepare:

 Establish legal agreements

-• Non-Disclosure Agreement (NDA): It goes without saying – initiate by signing an NDA with the pentest provider.
+- Non-Disclosure Agreement (NDA): It goes without saying that it should be initiated by signing an NDA with the pentest provider.
 This ensures that any sensitive information shared during the engagement remains confidential.

 Definition of objectives and scope